magnusdv/pedbuildr/README.md

 -   `extra`: The number of extra individuals allowed to connect the original individuals.
 (See further explanations below.)
--   `age`: A character vector describing age inequalities.
+-   `age`: A numerical age vector, or a character vector describing age inequalities.
 For example, `age = c("A > B,C", "B > D")` excludes B and C as ancestors of A, and D as an ancestor of B (but no assumption is made for C vs. D).
 -   `inferPO`: If TRUE, an initial stage of pairwise IBD estimation is done, in order to infer certain parent-child pairs, as well as certain non-parent-child pairs.